 Now, you are ready for implant placement.
 On the day of placement, many single dental implants maybe placed just like fillings under local anesthesia.
 If you are having multiple implants placed, you may want to consider some light sedation.
 You may want to consider the sedation just because the procedure will take longer and you will be there for a longer period of time.

-After your implant or implants have healed for an adequate period of time, they are ready to be restored.
+After your implant or implants have healed for an adequate period of time during a recovery period, they are ready to be restored.
 A single tooth will receive a single crown and look just like original equipment.
 Multiple implants have a myriad of options.

 Like was said earlier, implants replace tooth roots, but they can function to do many intra-oral tasks.
 If you have many in a row, you can restore them as individual teeth, just like single units.
 If they are spaced apart, you can restore them like a traditional bridge.
 If they are spread apart across a jaw that has no teeth, they can be used to hold in a denture or a partial.
 And in most cases, you can keep them healthy with simple brushing and flossing.
 What?!?
 Crazy!
 Right?